kaplun/jsquery/README.md

    PostgreSQL from source.
  * You have flex and bison installed on your system.
 JsQuery was tested on flex 2.5.37-2.5.39, bison 2.7.12.
- * Your PATH variable is configured so that pg\_config command available.
+ * Your PATH variable is configured so that pg\_config command is available.

 Typical installation procedure may look like this: